Wi5/wi5-aggregation/README.md

 Our final purpose is to implement frame aggregation (A-MPDU) between a "fake AP" and a normal terminal running 802.11n or 802.11ac.

-Note: TO USE THIS SOFTWARE YOU NEED A NETWORK DRIVER THAT SUPPORTS [RADIOTAP](http://www.radiotap.org/), OTHERWISE IT MAY CONSIDER THE HEADERS AS PRISM, SO IT WON'T WORK AS EXPECTED
+Note: TO USE THIS SOFTWARE YOU NEED A NETWORK DRIVER THAT SUPPORTS [RADIOTAP](http://www.radiotap.org/), OTHERWISE IT MAY CONSIDER THE HEADERS AS PRISM, SO IT WON'T WORK AS EXPECTED.

 These changes are being made by Cristian Hernandez in [University of Zaragoza](http://www.unizar.es), as a part of the H2020 [Wi-5 project](http://www.wi5.eu).